ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 provide.

 A word on [Zabbix] deployment.
-In case a preconfigured [Zabbix] server needs to be deployed to many sites or has to be set up for certain hardware entity, like a rack or chassis (as a cluster entity for example), the [Zabbix] server configuration lies mostly in its database and not in from of configuration files.
-Therefore, if the configuration was only performed via the web interface, the content of the database has to be duplicated and host values would need to be removed from the database for the new hardware entities.
+In case a preconfigured [Zabbix] server needs to be deployed to many sites or if it has to be set up for a certain hardware entity, like a rack or chassis (as a cluster entity for example), the [Zabbix] server configuration lies mostly in its database and not in from of configuration files.
+This means [Zabbix] has no separation of configuration and process data.
+Therefore, if the configuration was only performed via the web interface, the content of the database has to be duplicated and host values/process data would need to be removed from the database for new hardware entities.
 This also would make [Zabbix] updates very difficult.
 The solution or an easy solution to this problem is not known to me, but seems like a major problem.
-Other monitor systems like icinga2 or nagios which is configured via files can easily be distributed via git, puppet or other means.
+Other monitor systems like [Icinga2] or [Nagios] which are configured via files can easily be distributed/cloned via git, puppet or other means, as they separate process data from configuration data.

 ## History